Sarah Pardi - August 5, 2025

 If the answer is no, you are not applying for a visa, then travel insurance is highly recommended, but not a strict requirement.

-That said, if you're traveling to Italy as part of a group or program, or for your workplace, travel insurance might be required by them, so make sure to check.
+Nonetheless, if you're traveling to Italy as part of a group or program, or for your workplace, travel insurance might be required by them, so make sure to check.
 In that case, though, it would be the program or company requiring it, not Italian officials.

 If you are applying for a Schengen visa to travel to Italy, the policy that you choose needs to meet specific requirements.